Appraisal Standards Review Protocol

 - Map and list of all market areas identified by the appraisal district

-- Copy of the district reappraisal plan used last year and the one for this year
+- Copy of the district re-appraisal plan used last year and the one for this year (statute)

-- Copies of documentation or procedures for gathering, entering, verifying, confirming and maintaining data electronically
+- Copies of documentation or procedures for gathering, entering, verifying, confirming, and maintaining data electronically (IAAO)

-- Procedures and system capabilities and controls of the electronic data systems that ensure compliance with various rules:
+- Procedures and systemic capabilities and controls within the electronic data systems that ensure compliance with (statute; rule):